BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2016-12-01-letter-casing-in-names-of-imported-nodejs-modules.md

 ---
 layout: post
-title: Naming Imported NodeJS Modules
+title: Letter Casing in Names of Imported NodeJS Modules
 excerpt: "How I name the modules I import into other modules, in NodeJS."
 modified: 2016-10-26T14:17:25-04:00
 categories: code-craftsmanship